oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 slug: virtual-desktop-unreal-engine
 ---

-In this blog you'll learn how to set up Virtual Desktop Infrastructure on Oracle Cloud Infrastructure (OCI).
+In this tutorial you'll learn how to set up Virtual Desktop Infrastructure on Oracle Cloud Infrastructure (OCI).

 A few weeks ago, Unreal Engine 5.1 was released.
 There are a lot of improvements and many new cool features that, for me, are making this release kind of of a big deal.